metahashorg/metahash-fullnode-client/README.md

 # metahash-fullnode-client
-This repository contains Metahash Crypt Client's source code written in C++.
+This repository contains Metahash Fullnode Client's source code written in C++.
 For more details about Metahash client see [wiki](https://github.com/metahashorg/metahash-fullnode-client/wiki).
 You can build container from Dockerfile, please read [Create-docker-file]( https://github.com/metahashorg/metahash-fullnode-client/wiki/Create-docker-file).

 ### Building:
 ```shell